-Social Services assists many Old Saybrook residents in a variety of ways, including emergency food; prescriptions and medical care; dental care; help with transportation; energy assistance; budget counseling; help applying for federal, state, and local programs; employment workshops and networking; children's clothing, footwear, and back-to-school needs; etc.
+Social Services assists Old Saybrook residents in need with emergency food, prescriptions, medical care, dental care, help with transportation to needed services, energy assistance, budget counseling, help applying for federal, state, and local programs, employment workshops, children's clothing, footwear, and back-to-school needs.

 To meet the continued increase in need we have been running Social Service Help Day once a month with CT Food Bank to help provide for emergency food requests, which have risen this past year.
-Almost 19 percent of our school-aged children qualify for food assistance and over 770 residents are using the local food pantry and need additional help.
-We encouraged backyard gardening and provided healthy eating on food stamp budgets.
-We are also holding dental clinics, hosting the DSS mobile bus and End Hunger SNAP outreach and have helped with over 200 SNAP applications for food assistance at these events.
+Over 918 residents are using the local food pantry which is up from 770 the previous year and need additional help for food and other programs from Social Services.

+We encouraged backyard gardening, raising chickens for eggs and provided nutritionists to help educate and promote healthy eating on food stamp budgets.
+We are also held free dental clinics, hosted the DSS mobile bus and SNAP outreach and have helped with over 200 SNAP applications for food assistance at these events.
 In addition to the numbers that follow we are regularly seeing up to 100 families at these events monthly.

-We also hosted weekly job workshops bringing in CT Works in partnership with Acton Library to help over 100 unemployed residents find or train for new employment.
-New this year was the implementation of the Affordable Care Act and we helped process, through a grant from Access Health, over 700 applications for health care insurance.
-The majority of these were for state HUSKY insurance which 25 percent, or one in every four of our children that you see heading off for school in your neighborhood, are currently on.
+We also hosted job workshops bringing in CT Works in partnership with Acton Library to help over 100 unemployed residents find or train for employment.
+We have partnered with Access Health certified assisters to help our residents sign up for health care.
+The majority of these applications were for state HUSKY insurance.
+Approximately 25 percent, or one in every four of our children that you see heading off for school in your neighborhood, are currently on HUSKY state insurance and are from the families in need that we help with this and other programs.

-This year we provided and coordinated the following to meet basic needs and emergency requests:
+This year to meet basic needs and emergency requests we:

-Provided financial aid for 380 Old Saybrook household Provided emergency food for 920 individuals Processed Energy Assistance applications for 207 households Provided emergency heat deliveries to 60 households Coordinated Holiday Giving Program for 271 children Coordinated Warm the Children assistance for 120 children
+- Provided emergency and basic need aid for 1001 Old Saybrook households - Processed Energy Assistance applications for 181 households - Provided emergency heat deliveries to 52 households - Coordinated Holiday Giving Program for 238 children - · Coordinated Warm the Children assistance for 122 children